jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 But the majic of Techvolution still calls us forward, and we keep fighitng the same fight to distribute the power of new tools.
 But, when will it end?

+Remember, in when we said Stargaxer, in no story does one side think their evil.
+Well that's not totally true is it.
+In no story between two human forces, does one side think their evil.

-When we use a rule book no one can corrupt.
+To send the Jedi vs. Sith storyline then, we have to use rule book nobody writes.

 ## No More Eggshells

 When someone has their own version of reality, a totally unique perspective, we call them nuts.
 Dealing with this person is said to be like "walking on eggshells", because it's very hard to socialize with their singular version of right and wrong.
 The lesson is, the Sith and Jedi are always walking on egg shells with each other.

-We fight wars over it-mostly ridicules ones; "therefore I tell you that I am the Martyr of the people."
+They each have their own matrix with their own rule book.
+We fight wars over them.
+Mostly ridicules ones where one person thinks God sent them to party in banquets and balls while still believed "I am the Martyr of the people."

-Don't laugh, we fight over VCRs, CDs, and repair laptops.
-All episodes of walking on eggshells.
+Don't laugh, we fight over VCRs, CDs.
+It's currently against the rules to repair your own laptop.
+All episodes of walking on eggshells because we fight to fill society's rule book with our own ideas of right and wrong.

 Techvolution only works when everyone seemingless drops bad tools for better ones.
-No biological lifeforms every walk on eggsheels.
-It's why we have to keep them in cages.
-They miss the rationality of Nature.
+No biological lifeforms in Nature ever walk on eggsheels.
+They search for resources using their biology of tools, nobody cheats, everyone plays equally inside the fair reciprocation of ecosystems.
+It's why we have to keep animals in cages.
+They miss the fairness and rationality of Nature.

 Thus, it was never my goal to defeat Darth Blockbuster and _this_ Death Star.
-We talked about Rousseau and Darth King to realize we can never beat the Sith.
-For as long as our civilization uses a human created rule book for its politics and economics, killing one king only awaits the formation of another.
+We talked about past battles like Rousseau vs. Darth King, Frederick Douglass vs. Mister Auld, to realize we can never beat the Sith.
+For as long as our civilization uses a human created rule book for its politics and economics, killing one king only let's another come back.

 To truly win, we mustn't destroy the Death Star, but replace it.
 We need a new rule book that continually enforces our natural evolution.
 Where the only rule is natural selection.

 That's what I wanted to teach you Stargazer.
-To make this tool that will forever kill the Sith.
-It's only possible because of digital tools.
+How to make a tool that will forever kill the Sith.
+And the time is now, because it's only possible to build, because of digital tools.

 ## The End

 It's on your shoulders Stargazer.

 Don't worry.
-I look at you and see not a kid, but the man who will forever win the war against the Sith, with an uncorruptable rule book, where no human can write the rules.
+I look at you and see not a kid, but the man who will forever win the war against the Sith.
+You will make an uncorruptable rule book.
 Where the only rule is natural selection.
-The Life Star.
+We call it the Life Star.

 You have questions.
 Big ones.
 Every journey starts and ends with one footstep.
-You know what the Life Star is.
-You can build it.
-And I can't be there for you.
+So go off and walk towards the future; I can't be there for you.

-The future can't be made by old war torn heroes sick and embittered by old philosopies, but only new ones who demand to majically connect with any tool they want.
-The Life Star is the ultimate revolution because it's the last revolution.
+The future can't be made by old war torn heroes, sick and embittered by old philosopies.
+Only new heroes can build the future.
+The new heroes of the people who think majically connecting with any tool they want is as natural as voting.

 So I lift my sword, and smile my eternal rest.
-I know the new Jedi will no longer face down the Sith, instead they'll fight to expose the rules of Nature with their Life Star.

 I'm still smiling as Darth Blockbuster, the ignorant protagonist of a dead ruling philosophy, strikes me down.
 I die happy.
 Because you know the lesson.
 The person who holds the tools wins.
 Build the Life Star and you'll never face a Sith lord again.
-The Life Star, it's life with perpetual democracy, and perpetual profit.
+The Life Star, it's life with perpetual democracy and perpetual profit.